 Swung 8ths and 8th Note Triplets

-There are a couple of symbols on the melody sheets attached here that you will not see often on the melody sheets for the song of the week.
+There are a couple of symbols on the melody sheets in the files here that you will not see often on the melody sheets I provide for the songs of the week.

 The first one, at the top of the pages, consists of a pair of 8th notes followed by an equals sign followed by three 8th notes of which the first two are tied together and the numeral '3' occurs above the three 8th notes.
 This means that whenever you see a pair of 8th notes in the written music, the first of the two notes is held twice as long as the second one, but together, they take up the same amount of time in the measure as what two 'ordinary' (evenly spaced) 8th notes take up.
-To get the feel for this, sing (or play) the melody along with the sung choruses on the youtube link provided below, making sure that your 8th notes line up with the vocal phrasing.
+To get the feel for this, sing (or play) the melody along with the sung choruses on one of the recordings given here, making sure that your 8th notes line up with the vocal phrasing.